Residents Login

 What are the penalties for breaking the terms of your lease?

-Breaching a ‘no pets’ clause in your lease can have serious consequences.
+Breaching a ‘no pets’ clause in your lease agreement can have serious consequences.
 The freeholder could take you to court, resulting in a court order requiring you to remove your pet from the property.
 In severe cases, this could lead to forfeiture proceedings where you lose your leasehold interest entirely.

 For tenants on shorthold agreements, keeping an unauthorised pet could result in eviction through Section 21 procedures, or the landlord may simply refuse to extend your tenancy.
 If the animal is clearly inappropriate for flat living, landlords have grounds for court action even if you have a long fixed-term agreement.